 8. If you could share any message with NutriFit clients, what would it be?

 You are what you eat and you vote with your dollar.
-I know it isn’t always possible to pay extra for organic, local food, but your investment will pay dividends towards healthy resilient communities.
+I know it isn’t always possible to pay extra for certified organic fruits and vegetables, but your investment will pay dividends towards healthy resilient communities.